-We believe our DN-TNF platform can be used as a cancer therapy to reduce resistance in immunotherapy and as a CNS ("central nervous system") therapy to target glial activation to prevent progression of Alzheimer's disease ("AD"), to target neuroinflammation in treatment resistant depression ("TRD"), and as a drug to prevent muscle degeneration, prevent fibrosis and promote muscle regeneration in Duchene muscular dystrophy ("DMD").
-The drug is named differently for the oncology and CNS indications; INB03TM or XProTM, respectively, but it is the same drug product.
-For DMD, the company is exploring pSar DN-TNF compounds optimized for the treatment of DMD.
-The pSar DN-TNF compound has the same mechanism of action, a different half-life extender and novel IP protection.
+We believe our DN-TNF platform can be used as a cancer therapy to reduce resistance in immunotherapy and as a CNS ("central nervous system") therapy to target glial activation to prevent progression of Alzheimer's disease ("AD"); to target neuroinflammation in treatment resistant depression ("TRD"), and; as a drug to prevent muscle degeneration, prevent fibrosis and promote muscle regeneration in Duchene muscular dystrophy ("DMD"); and as a cancer therapy to reduce resistance in immunotherapy.
+The primary focus of the company's development efforts for XPro is AD.
+The next indication to be developed with XPro will be TRD.
+Treatment of DMD and cancer will occur when partners for the programs are found.
+The drug is named differently for the oncology and CNS indications; INB03TM or XProTM, XPro, respectively, but it is the same drug product.
+For DMD, the company is exploring pSar DN-TNF compounds that is optimized for the treatment of DMD.
+The pSar DN-TNF This novel compound has the same mechanism of action a different half-life extender and but has novel IP protection.
 In each case, we believe neutralizing sTNF is a cornerstone to the treatment of these diseases.
-As an immunotherapy for cancer, we are developing INB03 to neutralize sTNF produced by HER2+ trastuzumab resistant breast cancers to reverse resistance to targeted therapy. sTNF produced by the tumor causes an up-regulation of MUC4 expression causing steric hindrance of trastuzumab binding to the HER receptor on HER2+ breast cancer cells.
+As an immunotherapy for cancer, we are developing using INB03 to neutralize sTNF produced by HER2+ trastuzumab resistant breast cancers to reverse resistance to targeted therapy. sTNF produced by the tumor causes an up-regulation of MUC4 expression express causing steric hindrance of trastuzumab binding to the HER receptor on HER2+ breast cancer cells.
 Without binding, trastuzumab based therapies are not effective.
 Neutralizing sTNF reverses MUC4 expression converting a trastuzumab resistant breast cancer cell into a trastuzumab sensitive breast cancer cell.
 In addition, INB03 may change the immunobiology of the tumor microenvironment by decreasing the number of immunosuppressive myeloid cells, both myeloid derived suppressor cells and tumor active macrophages, and increasing the number of cytotoxic lymphocytes and phagocytic macrophages in the TME.
 Recently, the Company has shown the combination of INB03 with trastuzumab-deruxtecan (Enhertu), decreases tumor growth in the multi-resistant JIMT-1 tumor model.
 The Company has completed an open label dose escalation trial in cancer patients with metastatic solid tumors that have failed multiple lines of therapy.
-The trial informs the design of the planned Phase II trial by demonstrating that INB03 was safe and well tolerated, defining the dose of INB03 to carry into Phase II trials, and demonstrating a pharmacodynamic endpoint - a decrease in inflammatory cytokines in the blood.
-A Phase II trial is planned in patients with advanced MUC4+ expressing cancer.
+The pre-clinical data in MUC4+ expressing tumors and the clinical trial informs the design of the planned a future Phase II trial by demonstrating that INB03 was safe and well tolerated, defining defined the dose of INB03 to carry into Phase II trials, and demonstrating demonstrated a pharmacodynamic endpoint -end-point.
+The company does not plan to commence a decrease in inflammatory cytokines in the blood.
+A Phase II trial is planned in patients with advanced MUC4+ expressing cancer.cancer until a partner can be found.